troycomi/intermediate-vim/0_intro/README.md

 3p          put the register contents 3 times
 ```

-Exercise 6:
+> __Exercise 6__:
+>

-    Delete the next 3 words vim is lame to fix this line
+> Delete the next 3 words VIM IS LAME to fix this line
+>
-    This line is lame too, you should probably delete it
+> This line is lame too, you should probably delete it
+>
-    But this line is great, in fact you should copy it
+> But this line is great, in fact you should yank and paste it

 Instead of a motion, you can use a search command or text objects.
 Text objects
 are represented by `i` or `a` and the surrounding object